How to avoid Inheritance Tax on UK property

 QNUPS – Qualifying Non-UK Pension Scheme can reduce Inheritance Tax because the pension allows you to hold property within it.

-QNUPS can benefit anyone with UK-sited assets: investments, art, jewellery, stocks, cash, wines, but most importantly, it can hold residential and investment property.
-QNUPS are very flexible, not only because of the wide range of asset classes you can hold in it, but also because a trustee/administrator is appointed to hold your pension assets on your behalf, and an investment manager to manage your funds, and your properties within the pension, if that’s your wish.
+QNUPS can benefit anyone with UK-sited assets: investments, art, jewellery, stocks, cash, and wines, but most importantly, it can hold residential and investment property.
+QNUPS are very flexible, not only because of the wide range of asset classes you can hold in it, but also because a trustee/administrator is appointed to hold your pension assets on your behalf, and an investment manager to manage your funds, and your properties within the pension if that’s your wish.

 What is most important though is that the QNUPS meets HMRC’s criteria and qualifies the assets held within it for an exemption from UK Inheritance Tax (IHT).
 There are other tax benefits from a QNUPS as well, these coming in the forms of reduced income taxes and no Capital Gains Tax irrespective of how much the asset increase in value.